Justin-Tran/Drake-Escape/GROUP11README.txt

 Developed the game world and functionality including: PhysicsBodies for the player, enemies, and platforms, health, score system, enemy following, collision detection, limited jumping ability, randomly spawning enemies, and teleportation, and throwable object (double tapping).

 Rambo Wu: 33%
+Developed and implemented UI for the game including view controllers and UI items.
+Worked on backend for view controllers and also for the game scene itself.
+Fixed bugs with game and app.

 Rachelle Rogers: 33%
 Developed graphics and UI elements for the game including pixelated enemies, start button, trophy, all labels/text with “It’s Too Late” font.
 Searched for temporary background and worked on the overall design elements and aspect.